 We can’t get enough of spending time outdoors and staying out until dark.
 Flashlight tag takes us back to the days of our childhood before there were video games and Pokemon.
 There’s no denying how fun it is to stay out late and maybe get a good scare in the process.
 Besides, it’s an excellent way to sneak some exercise into everyone’s day for a restful night’s sleep.

-- Ultra Bright LED Lamp & Super Long Endurance - Powerful LED generates a brilliant large area floodlight or a perfectly focused spotlight, the led flashlight can easily light up an entire 100 square meters room or focus in on objects up to 1000 feet away, Last for more than 5 hours with 3 regular AAA batteries or a single rechargeable 18650 battery.
-(Only AAA battery included)
+- Ultra Bright LED Lamp & Super Long Endurance - Powerful LED generates a brilliant large area floodlight or a perfectly focused spotlight, the led flashlight can easily light up an entire 100 square meters room or focus in on objects up to 1000 feet away, Last for more than 5 hours with 3 regular AAA batteries included.

 - Compact & Ergonomic Design – Water resistant, Skid-Proof and Anti-fall design.
 Built for rough handling.Outlite flash light can be waterproof from splashing water from any angle.
 2 spares O rings for you replace the flashlight to make it waterproof.
 Made of durable aluminum alloy crust, can survive a 10-foot drop.
 Head cooling groove design make you hands feel comfortable for long time use.
 Tail copper battery contact design effectively prevents poor battery contact.

-- Exceptional Value – Please keep the led flashlight in your room or in your car for daily use, a great gift to a friend or family member.
-Same "military" tactical flashlight AS SEEN ON TV, shopping networks, and commercials.
+- Exceptional Value – This high lumens flashlight has the lowest price, keep the led flashlight in your room or in your car for daily use, a great gift to a friend or family member.
+Same "military" tactical flashlight AS SEEN ON TV, shopping networks, and commercials but at a very competitive price!

 10. Take a Hike